scala-js/scala-js-website/doc/semantics.md

 `scala.Symbol` is supported, but is a potential source of memory leaks in applications that make heavy use of symbols.
-The main reason is that JavaScript does not support weak references, causing all symbols created by Scala.js tow remain in memory throughout the lifetime of the application.
+The main reason is that JavaScript does not support weak references, causing all symbols created by Scala.js to remain in memory throughout the lifetime of the application.

 ## Enumerations